-For students who received a notice of complaint letter from a judicial administrator.
+For students who received a notice of investigation letter from an investigator.

-The judicial administrator seeks details and circumstances about the incident in question.
+The investigator seeks details and circumstances about the incident in question.

-Depending upon the findings of the judicial administrator, a pre-determined sanction may be imposed based on the violation(s).
+Depending upon the findings of the investigator, a pre-determined sanction may be imposed based on the violation(s).
 The sanctions imposed for violations depend upon the student’s prior disciplinary history and the nature of the violation.
-The potential sanctions that may be imposed are outlined in section 14 of the Student Judicial Procedure.
+The potential sanctions that may be imposed are outlined in section 12 of the Accountability Procedure.

-If you have a scheduling conflict, call the Office of the Dean of Students (335-1162) as soon as possible to reschedule.
-If you wait to call your registration may be restricted, or the judicial administrator may proceed to make a decision in the case in your absence.
+If you have a scheduling conflict, call the Office of Student Accountability (335-1527) as soon as possible to reschedule.
+If you do not call your registration may be restricted, or the investigator may proceed to make a decision in the case in your absence.

 You have the right to: